 - (1) reading

 - (2) maths

 - (3) spellings

 - (4) writing

 - (5) research

 - (6) personal enquiry

 - (7) discussing

 - It should be differentiated to the needs of individual children where appropriate.
 Staff must also ensure that the purpose of the homework is made clear to pupils when it is set.

 - Homework will be set on a Friday and be returned to school on a Wednesday.

-- KS1 and KS2 children will take home a reading book and their home/school reading link book so that parents may hear children read and discuss their children's reading with them.
+- KS2 children will take home a reading book and their home/school reading link book so that parents will hear children read and discuss their children's reading with them: 10minutes daily.

+- Other English activities will include spelling, grammar, Lexia comprehension computer programmes or writing tasks: 20minutes over Fri-Wed, building to 30minutes for Year 5&6.

+- Maths activities may include use of IT programmes such as Sumdog and TTRockstars to increase

+fluency speed as well as reasoning and problem solving activities: 10mins x 3 times a week on

+the computer programmes, written or practical maths 20minutes Fri-Wed, building up to

+30minutes for Year 5&6.

-- Further activities, given usually to older pupils, will gradually increase in their demands.
-Again, this will be differentiated where appropriate and will include:
+- Further activities, given usually to Year 5&6 pupils, will gradually increase in their demands.

+Again, this will be differentiated where appropriate and may include:

 - a) finding out information

 - b) reading in preparation for lessons

 - c) preparing oral presentations